natpatsornliamsrijan-collab/medisafe-nhs-calc/README.md

 ## ⚠️ If the Opening Date Is Unknown
 If someone does not remember the opening date:
-* Use the dispensing date as a rough reference
+* Use the dispensing date as a rough reference.
-* Discard the medicine if appearance or smell has changed
+* Discard the medicine if appearance or smell has changed.
-* Ask a pharmacist if unsure
+* Ask a pharmacist if unsure.
-* Write the opening date clearly on the label next time
+* Write the opening date clearly on the label next time.

 **Safety should always come first.**

 ---

 ## 🌡️ Storage Principles Reflected in the Tool
-* Store below 25°C unless refrigeration is required
+* Store below 25°C unless refrigeration is required.
-* Keep medicines in original packaging
+* Keep medicines in original packaging.
-* Do not mix different batches
+* Do not mix different batches.
-* Follow manufacturer instructions when in doubt
+* Follow manufacturer instructions when in doubt.

 ---